ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 - Purpose-level (quality): consecutive validation/refusal failures on a purpose within a window trigger upgrade rather than lateral fallback.

-Circuit transitions emit domain events (llm.circuit.opened, llm.circuit.closed) consumed by ADR-036 observability and by the Spectral Agent.
+Circuit transitions emit domain events (llm.circuit.opened, llm.circuit.closed) consumed by ADR-036 observability.

 D8 — Profile versioning with rollback (A/B reserved)